DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 ## Install an ODM Helm release and expose it with the service type LoadBalancer (10 min)

+> [!NOTE]
+> An alternative guide [NGINX Ingress Controller deployment guide](README-NGINX.md) is available to use the NGINX Ingress Controller instead of the default AKS Load Balancer.
+>
+> But the **NGINX Ingress Controller is now DEPRECATED** and the [NGINX Ingress Controller deployment guide](README_NGINX.md) will be removed in the coming months.

 ### Allocate public IP addresses

 ```shell